Reviews You Can Rely On

 Functionality

-The BigBlue SolarPowa 28 is a very functional, user-friendly panel.
-It has three USB outputs and is rugged enough to toss around in your bag.
-This is about as functional as it gets in a simple, nothing-extra kind of way.
+The BigBlue SolarPowa 28 is a highly functional and user-friendly panel.
+It features three USB outputs and is rugged enough to be tossed around in your bag.
+This is as functional as it gets, in a simple, no-frills kind of way.

 The SolarPowa 28 is equipped with three USB ports and offers all the charging capacity that one could need while outside.
 However, it lacks DC charging, so plugging in your laptop or larger device won't work very well.
 You could technically charge a laptop using your own USB-A to USB-C cable, but with just 2.4 amps of output, you won't get very much power for a device that large.

-Since it has three outputs, it's capable of charging up to three devices at the same time.
-In general, we found that charging multiple devices at once wasn't as efficient as simply charging a single battery pack and then using that to charge multiple devices.
-That being said, you definitely can charge three devices at once with this model; it's just slower.
+Since it has three outputs, it's capable of charging up to three devices simultaneously.
+In general, we found that charging multiple devices simultaneously was less efficient than charging a single battery pack and then using it to charge multiple devices.
+That being said, you can definitely charge three devices at once with this model; it's just slower.

-bigblue solarpowa 28 - the solarpowa has three usb-a outputs to charge multiple devices at...
+bigblue solarpowa 28 - the version we tested has three usb-a outputs to charge multiple...

-The SolarPowa has three USB-A outputs to charge multiple devices at once.
+The version we tested has three USB-A outputs to charge multiple devices at once.
 However, each device you plug in divides available power among the ports, making them all slower to charge.
+Note that the most widely available version of this panel is now sold with 2 USB-C ports and a single USB-A port.

 Credit: Sam Schild

-The SolarPowa has a rugged exterior material made of thick canvas that showed no significant signs of wear after thorough testing.
+The SolarPowa features a rugged exterior made of thick canvas, which showed no significant signs of wear after thorough testing.
 It doesn't have legs to angle it at the sun, but it's light enough that you can easily prop it at an angle with a rock or two.
-As we mentioned above, it has carabiners, so you can use those to hang the panel to catch that late afternoon or early morning sun.
+As mentioned above, it has carabiners, allowing you to hang the panel to catch the late afternoon or early morning sun.

 bigblue solarpowa 28 - the bigblue is an impressive panel with a reasonable price tag.